Electrical Safety at Home: Warning Signs & When to Call an Electrician

 Occasional tripping during a genuine fault is the system working correctly.
 However, if a circuit trips repeatedly, or the main RCD trips regularly without an obvious cause, there is an underlying problem that needs investigating by a qualified electrician.
 Do not simply keep resetting the device without finding the cause.

-If your home has any of the following, the electrical installation may be outdated and potentially unsafe:
+If your home has any of the following, the electrical installation may be outdated and potentially unsafe.
+A domestic rewire may be necessary:

 Age of Your Wiring